robatron/book-reviews/sinek_leaders-eat-last.md

 #### Chapter 17 Leadership Lesson 1: So Goes the Culture, so Goes the Company

+-   "You can easily judge the character of a man by how he treats those who can do nothing for him"
+-   People in bad companies are not necessarily bad, but the companies can be

 #### Chapter 18 Leadership Lesson 2: So Goes the Leader, so Goes the Culture

+-   Leaders set the tone of behavior in an org
+-   Strong leaders delegate responsibilities and empower subordinates, foster environment where people look out for each other
+-   Examples of Captain Marquet aboard the Santa Fe submarine where captain was used to knowing everything, but was put in an environment where he knew nothing, and had to delegate ownership to subordinates
+-   Examples of Jack Welch and Sinegal from Costco who treats employees with respect, and they get loyalty in return

 #### Chapter 19 Leadership Lesson 3: Integrity Matters